Lipid A and Bacterial Lipopolysaccharides

 3. Biosynthesis of Kdo2-Lipid A and Lipopolysaccharides.

-Lipid A and each of the two polysaccharide regions are synthesised independently in the cytoplasmic compartment of Gram-negative bacteria, and the essential details of the process are now known for the lipid A component at least.
-In brief in E. coli, lipid A is synthesised on the cytoplasmic surface of the inner membrane by a conserved pathway of nine distinct enzymes (sometimes termed the 'Raetz' pathway), the first six of which are required for bacterial growth (and are targets for the development of new antibiotics).
-There are three protein-bound acyl donor substrates together with UDP-N-acetylglucosamines (UDP-GlcNAc), ATP and CMP-3-deoxy-D-manno-octulosonic acid (CMP-Kdo).
+Lipid A and each of the two polysaccharide regions are synthesised independently in the cytoplasmic compartment of Gram-negative bacteria, and the main details of the process are now known for the lipid A component at least.
+In brief in E. coli, lipid A is synthesised on the cytoplasmic surface of the inner membrane by a conserved pathway of nine enzymes (sometimes termed the 'Raetz' pathway), the first six of which are required for bacterial growth (and are targets for the development of new antibiotics).
+There are three protein-bound acyl donor substrates together with UDP-N-acetylglucosamines (UDP-GlcNAc), ATP and CMP‑3-deoxy-D-manno-octulosonic acid (CMP-Kdo).
 While some variation exists between species, mainly in relation to acylation, the enzymes of this pathway are highly conserved in Gram-negative bacteria.
 It is only possible to give a brief outline of the various steps here, but more detailed information is available in the reading lists below.

 Biosynthesis begins with the transfer of one molecule of 3-hydroxy-14:0 (in E. coli) from its linkage to acyl carrier protein to position O‑3 of UDP‑N‑acetylglucosamine by means of the enzyme LpxA.
 This is deacetylated by LpxC, which is the committed and rate-limiting step in the pathway and interacts with the peptidoglycan synthesis enzyme MurA to coordinate the two processes.
 Deacetylation is followed by the transfer of a second 3-hydroxy-14:0 to the free amino group by the enzyme LpxD with LpxA and LpxD acting in effect as 'hydrocarbon rulers' to determine the length of hydroxyacyl chains incorporated and to ensuring that all are the same.
 UDP-diacyl-GlcN is then cleaved by the pyrophosphatase LpxH to form the phosphorylated intermediate termed lipid X (a key molecule in the discovery of the pathway), which is in turn condensed with a further molecule of UDP-diacyl-GlcN by LpxB (the disaccharide synthase) to produce a β(1→6)-linked disaccharide, which carries 3-hydroxy-residues at positions 2, 3, 2' and 3' together with an α-linked phosphate at O-1.